 Superpower: Enhanced Communication (Able to be reached, whenever) Jason Hicks stays busy as an attorney, so he can’t attend every meeting of Troop 108.
 A good relationship with the troop’s Scoutmaster — they grew up together and shared a tent at Philmont — helps keep the lines of communication open.
 “We have an understanding that my commitments will keep me away but that I am always available for advice or

 a discussion via phone,” Jason says.
-Being an attorney also has its perks, including office space and a secretary.
-“For a number of years I have been a counselor for a couple of different merit badges, and my secretary can schedule time for those boys to come meet me at the office,” he says.
+Being an attorney also has its perks, including office space and an assistant.
+“For a number of years I have been a counselor for a couple of different merit badges, and my assistant can schedule time for those Scouts to come meet me at the office,” he says.
 “That is one way I have stayed involved.”

 Advice for Busy Scouters: “Find a role that fits.
 Don’t be afraid to say, ‘I can’t do that’ or ‘That’s just going to be too much.’
 Know your limitations.”

 Final Word: “Scouting has helped me stay involved with youth, which helps me in my juvenile cases and my domestic cases where there are kids because I can understand more of what they are going through.”

 Scouting Role: Committee chair, Troop 999